Two unforgettable weeks out West.

-Just south of Tahoe we’ll take on more challenging hikes through wildflower-filled valleys and below granite peaks.
+To wrap up our Sierra adventures, we’ll travel to Yosemite to explore on foot one of the world’s most famous—and most beautiful—national parks.
 We can expect warm, sunny days and clear, cool nights—as nice as it gets for hiking and camping.

-In San Francisco at trip end, we’ll celebrate all of our accomplishments, all of the fun we’ve had and all of the friendships we’ve made in the rugged and beautiful California mountains.
+In San Francisco at trip end, we’ll celebrate all of our accomplishments, all of the fun we’ve had and all of the friendships we’ve made in California’s rugged and beautiful mountains.

-Sierra Adventure offers the chance to see the West in an enthusiastic group of adventurous peers with two caring, capable Overland leaders.
-We encourage all of our students to embrace the independence of an Overland trip while relying on the support and fun of the group.
-All activities have been carefully chosen to suit 5th and 6th graders—it’s a great way to explore the West and to experience Overland.
+Sierra Adventure offers the chance to see the West with an enthusiastic, adventurous group guided by caring, capable Overland leaders.
+All of the trip’s activities have been carefully chosen to suit 4th, 5th and 6th graders—it’s a great way to experience Overland.

 Day 1: Trip Start